Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Novice Pool**

     You gain 2 sorcery points to spend on Metamagic (these points are added to any sorcery points you have from another source).
-You regain all spent sorcery points when you finish a long rest.
+You regain all spent sorcery points when you finish a Long Rest.

 ### Mounted Combatant